MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/diagnostics/diagnostic-al798.md

 ---
-title: "Compiler Error AL0765"
+title: "Compiler Error AL0798"
-description: "An argument of type {0} cannot be used in an External Business Event." ms.author: solsen ms.custom: na ms.date: 08/02/2023
+description: "The Application Object of type {0} and ID {1} can only be moved by Microsoft." ms.author: solsen ms.custom: na ms.date: 08/02/2023